Chart Color Schemes

 Brunswick East features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Brunswick East, as per the latest Census, 22.7% of dwellings were houses while 77.3% consisted of semi-detached homes, apartments, and other types.
-This contrasts with Melbourne metro's figures of 46.2% houses and 53.8% other dwellings.
-Home ownership in Brunswick East stood at 18.3%, lower than Melbourne metro's level.
-Mortgaged dwellings comprised 27.3% and rented ones made up 54.4%.
-The median monthly mortgage repayment was $2,000, below the Melbourne metro average of $2,149.
-Median weekly rent in Brunswick East was $421 compared to Melbourne metro's $418.
-Nationally, Brunswick East's mortgage repayments were higher at $2,000 against Australia's average of $1,863, while rents were substantially above the national figure of $375.
+Brunswick East's dwelling structure, as per the latest Census, consisted of 22.7% houses and 77.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's 46.2% houses and 53.8% other dwellings.
+Home ownership in Brunswick East was at 18.3%, with mortgaged dwellings at 27.3% and rented dwellings at 54.4%.
+The median monthly mortgage repayment in the area was $2,000, lower than Melbourne metro's average of $2,149.
+Median weekly rent in Brunswick East was $421, compared to Melbourne metro's $418.
+Nationally, Brunswick East's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially higher at $421 compared to the national figure of $375.

 Frequently Asked Questions - Housing